YunhoJeonKor/Blockhouse_QS-intern/README.md

 To improve realism, Level-3 data (e.g., order lifetime, cancellations) could be used to estimate fill probabilities more accurately.
 Prior research suggests that knowing the distribution of front-of-queue cancellations and marketable orders would significantly enhance simulation realism.

-If only Level-2 data is available, incorporating order imbalance can help anticipate short-term directional pressure, allowing for more adaptive and price-aware execution strategies.
+In addition, incorporating order imbalance can help anticipate short-term directional pressure, allowing for more adaptive and price-aware execution strategies.

 ## Example Output